Ryan Polley, Director

 A native of New Hartford, New York, Silberlicht graduated Hobart in 2010.
 He then earned his Masters' degree in Educational Leadership from Lynchburg in 2012.

-Rocky Batty joined the Boston University men's lacrosse program as a volunteer assistant coach on Sept.
-1, 2017.
+Judd Lattimore has joined the men's lacrosse program as a volunteer assistant coach for the 2019 season.

 Rory Finnegan, Director of Operations